Where are you moving to?

 Plan In Advance

 Renters should inform landlords immediately about their ESA to avoid miscommunication or disputes later on in the rental application process.
-By providing their letter at this stage, renters ensure transparency and can avoid delays or disputes further down the line.
+By providing their letter at this stage, renters promote clarity and can avoid delays or disputes further down the line.

 How to Deal with Resistant Landlords

-If a landlord expresses concerns about an ESA, renters can offer additional information such as behavioral certificates for their animal and references from previous landlords to mitigate potential conflicts before they escalate.
+If a landlord expresses concerns about an ESA, renters can offer additional information, such as behavioral certificates for their animal and references from previous landlords to alleviate potential disputes before they escalate.
 When appropriate measures fail and an ESA is denied by an unjust landlord, tenants have the right to file a formal complaint with HUD (Housing and Urban Development).

 Dealing With No-Pet Policies

-What You Should Do: If your landlord is unfairly refusing your ESA request, document every communication carefully and keep a log.
-If the issue persists, report it immediately to the Department of Housing and Urban Development (HUD) or state fair housing agency for investigation.
-HUD takes complaints seriously and can help ensure compliance with ESA-related laws.
+If your landlord is unfairly refusing your ESA request, be sure to document every communication carefully and keep a log.
+If the problem continues, report it immediately to HUD or your state fair housing agency so they can investigate.
+HUD takes complaints seriously and can ensure adherence to ESA-related laws.

 Handling Potential Denials

-• Property Damage Risks: Concern an animal could cause excessive wear and tear on property.
+• Property Damage Risks: Concern that an animal could cause excessive wear and tear on property.

 • Liability Issues: Concern that potential injuries to other tenants or visitors might result.